Matthew Grouse Wood.pulse

-Mark-Anthony Turnage – Black Milk – World premiere – Psappha commission (10’)
+Mark-Anthony Turnage Black Milk World premiere, Psappha commission

-Black Milk, the penultimate concert in Psappha’s 2020-21 season, is set to be a special one.
-At Hallé St Peter’s, the contemporary classical ensemble will tackle a thrilling programme of music including a world premiere by Psappha patron Mark-Anthony Turnage, a chamber group classic by Alban Berg and two works by exciting young composers.
+Black Milk is set to be a highlight of Psappha’s livestreamed 2020-21 season.
+At Hallé St Peter’s, the contemporary classical ensemble will tackle a thrilling programme of music including a world premiere by Psappha patron Mark-Anthony Turnage, a singular work by Edgard Varèse plus several pieces by exciting young composers.

 The centrepiece of the concert is a major new work by one of our country’s greatest living composers, Mark-Anthony Turnage.
 Renowned for his unique synthesis of popular and ‘serious’ culture, the Essex-born composer’s orchestral and operatic music is often forthright and confrontational, unafraid to mirror the realities of modern life, while exuding exhilarating energy.
 Commissioned by Psappha and written for internationally-acclaimed jazz singer Ian Shaw and a 16-strong ensemble, Black Milk receives its world premiere exactly 12 months after its first planned performance fell victim to the coronavirus.
 We’ve a feeling this will be well worth waiting for…

-Elsewhere in the programme, we look forward to another Viennese chamber group classic, Anton Webern’s Concerto for Nine Instruments, as well as Edgard Varèse’s vibrant Octandre.
-In the former, Webern takes Schoenberg’s 12-tone method to an extreme, inventing a perfectly symmetrical 12-tone series, mirrored by a structure that evolves via canons, mirror canons and palindromes.
-Varèse’s Octandre (1923), meanwhile, is more focussed on moods and colours.
+We also look forward to Edgard Varèse’s vibrant Octandre (1923), which is full of different moods and colours.
 Notably, it’s the only work by the French-born composer that does not feature percussion.
 Instead, Varèse gives those percussive duties to the winds, brass and double bass, who at times articulate nervous rhythmic motifs and at others take on a pounding, weapon-like character.

 Fast-forwarding to the present day, we’ll hear two works written as part of Psappha’s ‘Composing For’ scheme.
-First, it’s Grace-Evangeline Mason’s hauntingly tender piece for solo harp, Glass Cathedrals.
+Grace-Evangeline Mason has written a hauntingly tender piece for solo harp: Glass Cathedrals.
 Inspired by the conceptual image of a grand cathedral constructed entirely of glass, the work aims to “capture a moment of fleeting, temporary splendour before its great and expectedly enduring structure shatters”.
 Yorkshire composer Matthew Grouse’s wood.pulse, meanwhile, is an invigorating bassoon solo focussed on gradually evolving, propulsive rhythmic patterns and timbral exploration.
 Intriguingly, Grouse draws influence from electronic music, writing his parts as if they were being processed by filters and layered with modulation effects.